nixworks/public/news/2011/01/11/README.md

 ##### Georgian Army
 ### [Three Georgian Army soldiers are killed and 13 wounded when a mortar bomb explodes during exercises at a military base near Tbilisi, Georgia. ](/news/2011/01/11/three-georgian-army-soldiers-are-killed-and-13-wounded-when-a-mortar-bomb-explodes-during-exercises-at-a-military-base-near-tbilisi-georgia.md)
-_Context:  Georgian, Georgian Army, Tbilisi_
+_Context: Georgian Army, Tbilisi,  Georgian_

 ##### Abidjan
 ### [At least five people are killed in Abidjan, Ivory Coast, as clashes continue between police and supporters of presidential aspirant Alassane Ouattara. ](/news/2011/01/11/at-least-five-people-are-killed-in-abidjan-ivory-coast-as-clashes-continue-between-police-and-supporters-of-presidential-aspirant-alassane.md)
-_Context: Abidjan, Ivory Coast, Alassane Ouattara_
+_Context: Abidjan, Alassane Ouattara, Ivory Coast_

 ##### Israeli missile attack
 ### [An Israeli missile attack kills a Palestinian militant while he was riding a motorcycle in the Gaza Strip.](/news/2011/01/11/an-israeli-missile-attack-kills-a-palestinian-militant-while-he-was-riding-a-motorcycle-in-the-gaza-strip.md)